Coronavirus and buses update

 An update on coronavirus and buses

 - When should I travel?
-Due to social distancing, buses can carry fewer passengers than normal, so please try to travel at quiet times if you can.
-You can plan your journeys around quiet times using our When2Travel journey planner, which predicts how busy individual journeys are likely to be.
+Buses are now back to carrying a normal number of passengers, but if you'd prefer not to travel on busy buses you can plan your journeys around quiet times using our When2Travel journey planner, which predicts how busy individual journeys are likely to be.
 On the day you travel, you can track your bus in real time to see how busy it is, along with useful information such as whether it's a single or double decker bus.

 - Buying a ticket: Please use contactless payments or buy a ticket in advance on the East Yorkshire Buses app, if you can.
 We are still accepting cash to pay for tickets, but please only use cash if you have no alternative.